Worldwide Guide to Women in Leadership

 1986-89 Minister of Health

 Deputy Speaker of Knesset 1977-81. and 1989.
 Immigrated to Israel from Iraq in 1947.
-MK in 1965-92 and chaired numerous committees. (b.
-1926-).
+MK in 1965-92 and chaired numerous committees.
+She lived (1926-2016).

-Also known as Geula, she was a
+Also known as Golla, she was a

 a prominent member of the 1940s underground group Lehi, Co-founder and since 1978 co-leader of the Tehiya Zionist Revival Movement, but in 1992 she returned to the Likud Party.
 MK 1974-92.
 Her son Tzahi Hanegbi has been member of various governments. (b.
 1925-).